kcjsa/SecureHybridNe/README.md

 English
 ----------------
 SecureHybridNet (Linux Only)
-SecureHybridNet is a project that implements a secure communication protocol designed specifically for Linux environments.
+SecureHybridNet is a project that implements a secure communication protocol designed for Linux environments.
-By combining AES-256 encryption with hybrid TCP/UDP transmission, it enables high-speed and reliable file transfer.
+By combining AES-256 encryption with hybrid TCP/UDP transmission, it achieves fast and reliable file transfer.

 Supported Environment
 OS: Linux (Designed for major distributions like Ubuntu, Debian, Fedora, etc.)

-Python: 3.8 or higher
+Python: Version 3.8 or higher

 Key Features
 Strong data encryption using AES-256

-Efficient data transfer through hybrid TCP and UDP communication
+Efficient data transmission with a hybrid TCP and UDP communication model

-UDP retransmission control for improved reliability
+Reliable delivery through retransmission control of UDP packets

-Implemented in Python (GUI uses Pygame)
+Fully implemented in Python (GUI built with Pygame)

 Optimized for Linux network environments

 License
 This software is provided under the Mozilla Public License 2.0 (MPL 2.0).

-For details, please refer to the LICENSE file.
+For details, please see the LICENSE file.

 About Special Usage License
-Under a separate agreement with the author (kcjsa), special usage is permitted under the following conditions:
+A separate agreement with the author (kcjsa) may allow special usage under the following conditions:

 Exemption from the obligation to publish modifications

-Minimal licensing granted for commercial use
+Minimal licensing granted for commercial or enterprise use

 For inquiries about special usage licenses, please contact us via Discord.

 Installation & Usage
 Requirements
-Linux OS (Unverified environments are not officially supported)
+Linux OS (Other environments are not officially supported)

-Python 3.8 or higher
+Python 3.8 or later

-A Linux (Ubuntu) system setup script is included in the repository.
+A system setup script for Linux (Ubuntu) is included in this repository.